 Plus, it comes together in just about 20 minutes!
 In this simple roasted vegetable recipe, you will learn how to properly store mushrooms and asparagus before use, and how to store leftovers after roasting.

 You’ll also learn how to easily prep mushrooms and asparagus and a simple roasting technique for roasting two vegetables at once.
+I use this technique often with a variety of veggie combos, such as broccoli and carrots or cauliflower and sweet potatoes.

-As an environmental scientist, I always try to stick to seasonal eating!
+As a sustainability conscious cook, I always try to stick to seasonal eating!
 It’s one of the easiest (and most delicious!) ways to support local farmers and improve your carbon footprint.

 Green tip: Seasonal and local foods have less associated transportation costs and fuel emissions.
 Check when asparagus and mushrooms are in season in your area with this Seasonal Food Guide.